Decentralized Affine Transformation for Scalable and Safe Multi-Agent Aerial Coordination: Experimental setup

-Among the six agents, cf1, cf5, and cf6 were designated as \textit{leaders} and defined by $\mathcal{L} = \{1, 5, 6\}$, while cf2, cf3, and cf4 acted as \textit{followers} and defined by $\mathcal{F} = \{2, 3, 4\}$.
-Initial roles and positions were specified in a YAML configuration file (``crazyflies.yaml'').
-The quadcopter team was commanded to deform in a horizontal plane at a desired altitude of $Z = 1.0\ \mathrm{m}$.
+Among the six agents, cf1, cf2, and cf6 were designated as \textit{leaders} ($\mathcal{L} = \{1, 2, 6\}$), while cf3, cf4, and cf5 acted as \textit{followers} ($\mathcal{F} = \{3, 4, 5\}$).
+The initial positions were specified in a YAML configuration file, with the formation operating at a nominal altitude of $Z = 0.75$~m.
+Table~\ref{tab:initial_positions_updated} summarizes the initial configuration.

+The role and pose assignment follows a placement rule.
+The three leaders must occupy non-collinear initial positions, so that the leading triangle is nondegenerate and the matrix inverses in Eqs.~\eqref{leader-followerdesired} and \eqref{folcomweights} exist.
+Each follower must lie in the interior of the triangle formed by its three in-neighbors, which makes its barycentric weights positive and, by Theorem~\ref{thm2}, renders the weight matrix Hurwitz.
+The configuration in Table~\ref{tab:initial_positions_updated} satisfies both conditions.